Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-8. Click somewhere in the middle of the VBA Routine and press F5 or click Run Command Button to execute the Code and update the Orders Table.
+8. Click somewhere in the middle of the VBA Routine and press F5 or click the Run Command Button to execute the Code and update the Orders Table.

-At the end of the process, myIndex is deleted from the Indexes Collection of Order Details Table.
+At the end of the process, myIndex is deleted from the Indexes Collection of the Order Details Table.

 Earlier Post Link References: